Lucsantosg/dedicated/index.md

 	<ol type="a">
 	<li>IBM installs monitoring and security infrastructure for the dedicated instance.</li>
 	<li>IBM installs the single-tenant dedicated services that you selected.</li>
-	<li>You provide network configuration and endpoints for things such as IP addresses or firewalls and access to your LDAP for integration into {{site.data.keyword.Bluemix_notm}}.</li>
+	<li>You provide network configuration and endpoints for things such as IP addresses or firewalls for integration into {{site.data.keyword.Bluemix_notm}}.</li>
 	</ol>
 </li>
 <li>Identify and assign roles for your administrative team for the environment.
 	<ol type="a">
-	<li>IBM configures network access and LDAP based on what you provided.
+	<li>IBM configures network access based on what you provided.
 Administrative access is given to the contacts that you designate.
 You must also designate a contact for support and billing.</li>
 	<li>IBM sets up a syndicated catalog in your dedicated environment to show your dedicated services.
 The syndicated catalog includes additional services that are syndicated from and available for you to use from {{site.data.keyword.Bluemix_notm}} Public.
 You have the option to decide which public services meet the requirements for your business based on your data privacy and security criteria.</li>
-	<li>You validate network and firewall configuration and the LDAP endpoint and access.</li>
+	<li>You validate network and firewall configuration and access.</li>
 	</ol>
 </li>
 </ol>